 - 12 hours – The second break can be waived by mutual consent

 Additionally, any work done by an employee during a meal break, who has been relieved of work, does not create a liability for premium pay.
-Remember that California requires a premium pay if meal breaks are not provided.
+Remember that California requires premium pay if the employer denies meal breaks.

-Further, meal breaks should fall no later than 5 hours into a shift, but do not have to be scheduled in 5-hour increments.
+Further, meal breaks should fall no later than 5 hours into a shift, but do not have to be scheduled at 5-hour increments.

 California Rest Breaks

-In California, nonexempt employees must be allowed to take a rest period.
+In California, employers must allow nonexempt employees to take a rest period.
 The rest must be in the middle of the shift, if possible.
-If the circumstances don’t allow the employee to take a break at the preferred time, then the employee must be able to take their shift at a different time.
+If circumstances don’t allow the employee to take a break at the preferred time, then the employer must provide the employee their break at a different time.

-The amount of rest time that the employee receives is based on the length of their shift.
-Employees must get 10 consecutive minute break for every 4 hours.
+The amount of rest time the employee receives corresponds to the length of their shift.
+Employees must get 10 consecutive minutes for a break every 4 hours.
 If the employee works a fraction of their work that is 2 hours or more, then they must receive a break.

 Any employee who works 3 ½ hours or more must receive a break.
 Rest breaks are counted as work and the employee must be paid for the rest time.
-Even though rest periods are paid time, employers cannot require the employee to stay on work premises during rest breaks.
-The employee must be relieved of all work related activities during the break.
+Even though rest periods are paid time, employers cannot require the employee to stay on work premises.
+The employee must be relieved of all work-related activities during the break.
 On-call rest periods are generally prohibited.

-It’s important to note that rest periods must be a new 10 minutes.
+It’s important to note that rest periods must be 10 minutes.
 This means that the rest period starts when the employee reaches the rest period.
-Employers must provide a break area that isn’t part of the restrooms.
+Employers must provide a break area that isn’t in a restroom.

 California Commission Employee Breaks

-Commission employees must be provided with a separate pay schedule for rest periods.
-As part of an employees commission agreement, the commission-based compensation plans must include a separate pay for rest periods.
+Employers must provide commission employees with a separate pay schedule for rest periods.
+As part of an employee’s commission agreement, the commission-based compensation plan must include a separate pay for rest periods.
 Otherwise, the plan doesn’t comply with state law.